ryanande/T4Config/README.md

 # T4Config

-A down and dirty way to have strongly typed Config Settings and Connection Strings using in your projects by using T4.
+A down and dirty way to have strongly typed Config Settings and Connection Strings in your projects by using T4.

 In a nutshell we create an interface called IConfigurations/ IConnectionStrings, so you can do all your fancy DI/IoC stuff, and a concrete implementation called Configurations/ ConnectionStrings. (both names totally customizable.